adriandeleon/BasicSwingApp/README.md

 ## Building and running the app.

-You have three options for running your app:
+You have three options for building and running your app:
 - Use a Fat Jar.
-- Create a Installer.
+- Create an installer.
 - Compile your app as a native executable for your platform.

 Each one has its pros and cons: A Fat Jar needs a JDK installed on your computer to run, but it is completely platform independent.

 You can create an installer with `jpackage`, This will create a self-running app with a custom JDK packaged for your platform.
-You will need to create one for each platform (Linux, MacOS and Windows)
+You will need to create one for each platform (Linux, macOS and Windows)

 You can also use [GraalVM](https://www.graalvm.org/) to create a native executable.
 Your app is no longer platform independent, You will also need to instrument your app before compiling it to an executable.